digipolisantwerp/location-picker-leaflet_widget_angular/README.md

 - **coordinatesUrl**: (string) when `/api/coordinates` is not the required endpoint to get data based on coordinates
 - **locationUrl**: (string) when `/api/locations` is not the required endpoint to get data based on location
 - **coordinates**: (Object({ lat: number, lng: number })) will center the map on the given latitude and longitude coordinates at the initialization of the widget
+- **locationObject**: (Object(LocationItem) will prefill the input field with the location name and will center the map based on the location.
+When you set this value, the widget doesn't have to make an extra api call on initialization to get the location details.
+When both `locationObject` and `coordinates` are set, the value of the latter will be overruled.
 - **showAddress**: (boolean) whether or not to show the address in the input field at the initialization of the widget

 ### Events